omarkamaal/se-assignment/README.md

 You will find in this repo the `.gitignore` and `quotes.json` files everything else you have to create yourself.

 - `public/index.html` Should contain the html as well as the styles and javascript need to run the app.
+- `app.js` contains code that handles the routes and exports the express app.
-- `server.js` contains code that runs the server and handles requests.
+- `server.js` contains code that runs the app.
 - `/quotes.js` should contain the functionality related to quotes
 - `test/quotes.js` should contain the tests that make sure all functionality in the quotes.js file work.
 - `db.js` In my example this is a file that hold functions for connecting and accessing the database.
 - `package.json` should contain all your dependencies in addition to your npm scripts; start, test, and coverage.
+    - the start script runs the database.
+    - the test script runs the mocha tests.
+    - the coverage script runs istanbul.

 ### Features